Cebucoder/tempgallventure/README.md

 ---

 ## License
-ProvGallery is distributed under the MIT License.
+TempGallVenture is distributed under the MIT License.
 You are free to use, modify, and distribute it as needed.

 ---